SukkaW/OpenCore-Document-zh_Hans/source/5-booter.md

 **Type**: `plist boolean`
 **Failsafe**: `false`
-**Description**: Update memory permissions for `OpenRuntime` to function.
+**Description**: Update memory permissions for runtime environment.

+Some firmwares either fail to properly handle runtime permissions:

+- They incorrectly mark `OpenRuntime` as not executable in the memory map.
+- They incorrectly mark `OpenRuntime` as not executable in the memory attributes table.
+- hey lose entries from the memory attributes table after `OpenRuntime` is loaded.
+- They mark items in the memory attributes table as read-write-execute.

-Some firmwares may incorrectly mark `OpenRuntime` as not executable, this quirks updates memory map and memory attributes table to correct this.
+This quirk tries to update memory map and memory attributes table to correct this.

 *注*：The necessity of this quirk is determined by early boot failures either in macOS or in Linux/Windows.
 In general only firmwares released in 2018 or later are affected.